kennberg/node-uber-compiler/README.md

   * compileMode - string specifying the compile mode for Google Closure.
   * prettyPrint - boolean to toggle pretty formatting of JS output.
   * endCallback - called when compilation of all resources completes.
+  * externPaths - array of absolute paths to js files or directories with js files to use for extern declarations.

 More info
 ======================